felipejsborges/gostack_bootcamp_challenges/06_db_and_files_upload/README.md

 ### About the challenge

 - An application to store in a database income and outcome financial transactions, add new ones, and list all of them.
-Allow to create transactions from a .csv file.
+Create transactions from a .csv file.
 <hr>

 ### Routes